A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Experiments

 \subsection{Results}

-We compare the proposed anonymization of OOV identifiers with the following baseline approaches: (1) the standard approach with the vocabulary containing the top of the most frequent identifiers, and with OOV identifiers being replaced with \verb|<UNK>| identifier; (2) training on fully anonymized data, i.\,e.\,zero-size vocabulary and all identifiers being anonymized.
+We compare the proposed anonymization of OOV identifiers with the following baseline approaches: (1) Standard: with all OOV identifiers being replaced with an \verb|UNK| identifier; (2) training on fully anonymized data, i.\,e.\, all identifiers are anonymized.
+This baseline corresponds to the zero vocabulary size in all plots.
 For the code completion task, we also include the baseline with the pointer mechanism.

-The results for the variable misuse task are presented in figure ~\ref{fig:res_varmisuse}.
-We observe that the proposed approach with the anonymization of OOV identifiers (blue circles) performs significantly better than the baseline models, particularly than the standard approach with rare identifiers being replaced with \verb|<UNK>| (orange square).
+Figure~\ref{fig:res_varmisuse} presents the results for the variable misuse task, for different frequent identifier vocabulary sizes.
+We observe that the proposed approach, with the anonymization of OOV identifiers (dark blue and blue lines), performs substantially better than the baseline models, particularly than the standard approach with OOV identifiers being replaced with an \verb|UNK| identifier (orange line).
+The leftmost point in both blue lines corresponds to the full anonymization baseline (zero vocabulary size).
+The ordered OOV anonymization (dark blue line) performs slightly better or similarly to the randomized OOV anonymization (blue line).
+We also experimented with the frequency-based OOV anonymization, i.\, e.\,sorting rare identifiers by frequencies in the code snippet and assigning \verb|VAR1| to the most frequent one, \verb|VAR2| to the next one etc. We found that such a strategy achieves the same quality as the ordered anonymization.

+Increasing the vocabulary size for the standard model does not help much and even hurts the performance, i.\,e.\,the standard model with a vocabulary of 50K identifiers outperforms the one with the largest possible vocabulary.
+The reason is that the embeddings of rare identifiers are updated only several times during the training and do not change a lot after being initialized randomly.
+On the contrast, anonymized identifiers occur quite frequently in the data, e.\,g.\,thousands of times, so their embeddings are updated regularly.
+As a result, it is more beneficial to anonymize rare identifiers than to include them in vocabulary.

+The intuition behind why OOV anonymization performs well is that it saves information about variable repetition and thus does not change the algorithm that the code snippet implements.
+For example, in the buggy snippet \verb|with open(myfnm) as myfp:| \verb|data = myfnm.read()| (should be \verb|myfp.read()|), the model with OOV anonymization detects that OOV variables after \verb|as| and before \verb|read| are different and correctly predicts the bug, while the model with OOVs replaced with \verb|UNK| does not distinguish variables \verb|myfnm| and \verb|myfp| and cannot detect the bug.